fugo-app/fugo/README.md

 - `method`: The method to use for log rotation.
 Supported methods are `truncate` and `rename`.
   - `truncate`: Truncate the log file to zero size.
   - `rename`: Rename the log file and create a new one.
 The old file will be removed.
-- `max_size`: The maximum size of the log file before rotation.
+- `size`: The maximum size of the log file before rotation.
 It can be specified in bytes, kilobytes (kb) or megabytes (mb).
 - `run`: The command to run after rotation.
 It can be a shell command or a script.
 This option required if `method` is `rename`.

 ## Retention Configuration